 This paper provides an attempt to fill this gap.
-The relationship between a speaker's lip movements and speech activity (or non-speech oral production) vs. silence is investigated, using signals from a spontaneous dialog.
-For this aim, the recording and the study of a "reallife" audio-visual corpus were achieved and are presented in this paper.
-This corpus consists of two speakers recorded in a spontaneous dialog situation (in French) during about 40 minutes.
+The relationship between a speaker's lip movements and speech/nonspeech activity versus silence is investigated using signals from a spontaneous dialog.
+For this aim, the recording and the study of a "real-life" audiovisual corpus were achieved and are presented in this paper.
+This corpus consists of two speakers recorded in a spontaneous dialog situation (in French) during about 40 min.
 It is characterized by two properties.
-Firstly, it is based on a very clean audio (and of course video) recording process, since each speaker is located in a separate room to completely avoid cross-speaker audio interferences in the recordings.
-Communication between the two speakers is effected using a specially-designed equipment described in Section II.A.
-Secondly, the audiovisual material is recorded in a lively dialog situation, in which various creative contexts lead the two speakers to have a spontaneous discussion (see also more details in Section II.A).
-As a result, the recorded signals include speech and silence sections, as well as many different non-speech audible events such as those mentioned above.
-It also contains many face expressions and movements with or without sound production (see the related work of Macho et al. (2005)).
-Using this corpus, and starting from a very simple hypothesis -the lips of a given speaker should move when he/she is talking (or producing non-speech sounds), whereas they should not move (or move less) when he/she does not utter sounds- the distributions of static and dynamic lip parameters are provided for the two conditions.
-Those distributions show how dynamic lip parameters can be associated with non-silence sections (i.e. speech + non-speech audible events) vs. silence sections.
+Firstly, it is based on a very clean audio (and, of course, video) recording process since each speaker is located in a separate room to completely avoid cross-speaker audio interferences in the recordings.
+Communication between the two speakers is effected using a specially designed equipment described in Sec.
+II A. Secondly, the audiovisual material is recorded in a lively dialog situation, in which various creative contexts lead the two speakers to have a spontaneous discussion (see also more details in Sec.
+II A).
+As a result, the recorded signals include speech and silence sections, as well as many different nonspeech audible events such as those mentioned above.
+It also contains many face expressions and movements with or without sound production [see the related work of Macho et al. (2005)].
+Using this corpus and starting from a very simple hypothesis-the lips of a given speaker should move when he/she talks (or produces nonspeech sounds), whereas they should not move (or move less) when he/she does not utter sounds-the distributions of static and dynamic lip parameters are provided for the two conditions.
+Those distributions show how dynamic lip parameters can be associated with nonsilence sections (i.e., speech+nonspeech audible events) versus silence sections.
 Actually, the correspondence is not straightforward.
-Indeed, lip movements can occur during silence and conversely speech or non-speech oral production can occur with still lips.
-However, it is shown that a single dynamic lip parameter is more appropriate than static parameters for this characterization, and that temporal integration of the dynamic parameter values can improve the "separability" of non-silence sections vs. silence sections from lip information.
+Indeed, lip movements can occur during silence, and conversely speech or nonspeech oral production can occur with still lips.
+However, it is shown that a single dynamic lip parameter is more appropriate than static parameters for this characterization and that temporal integration of the dynamic parameter values can improve the "separability" of nonsilence sections versus silence sections from lip information.